Subsea rock installation (SRI) vessel

 Bravenes is equipped with a skidable automatic flexible fall-pipe tower designed by Ulstein to perform rock installation operations through the moon pool.

-The rocks will be transferred via conveyor belts from the hull to the hopper of the deck.
-The survey and positioning equipment then identify the location and from the hopper the rock goes into the flexible fall-pipe, which will place the rock at the pre-determined location.
+The rocks are transferred via conveyor belts from the hull to the hopper of the deck.
+The survey and positioning equipment then identify the location and from the hopper the rock goes into the flexible fall-pipe, which places the rock at the pre-determined location.

-A 1.5m-diameter fall-pipe, also known as a Tremie pipe will lower the rocks for shallow water operations.
-Medium water operations will be performed via flexible fall-pipe over the side and deepwater operations will be performed using flexible fall-pipe through the moon pool.
+A 1.5m-diameter fall-pipe, also known as a Tremie pipe lowers the rocks for shallow water operations.
+Medium water operations are performed via flexible fall-pipe over the side and deep-water operations are performed using flexible fall-pipe through the moon pool.

 The power plant of the Bravenes SRI vessel integrates two 3,840kW and two 2,880kW main generator sets.
-An emergency generator of 900kW is also fitted on-board the vessel.
+An emergency generator of 900kW is also fitted aboard the vessel.

-The propulsion system of the subsea rock installation vessel comprises two main azimuthing thrusters, providing 3,100kW of power each.
-The bow centre aft and the bow aft of vessel is outfitted with two 2,000kW AR100 retractable azimuth thrusters supplied by Brunvoll, while a set of two 1,500kW FU90 tunnel thrusters is fitted at the bow forward and bow centre forward.
+The propulsion system of the subsea rock installation vessel comprises two main 3,100kW azimuthing thrusters.
+The bow centre aft and the bow aft of the vessel are outfitted with two 2,000kW AR100 retractable azimuth thrusters supplied by Brunvoll, while a set of two 1,500kW FU90 tunnel thrusters is fitted at the bow forward and bow centre-forward.

 Maid of the Mist launched two new-generation all-electric passenger ferries for the tour of Niagara Falls in the US.
 The…

 Janssonius is a polar class 6 cruise vessel being developed for Dutch vessel operator Oceanwide Expeditions.
 It is the sister…